gefenbar/VanillaJS-Portfolio/README.md

-You're right, my previous READMEs assumed a multi-page website, but you mentioned this is a single page portfolio.
-Here is an updated README for a one page portfolio site:

 # Portfolio Website

 This repository contains code for my personal one page portfolio website to showcase my projects and skills as a web developer.